YinTokey/yintokey.github.io/content/posts/projects/rendering-service.md

 ### 4. My Role
 I led the development and acted as a bridge to coordinate with multiple teams, including 5 engineer teams (11 members).
-And sometimes deal with feedback from other non-engineer's feedback, such as project manager, product manger, video designers.
+And sometimes deal with feedback from other non-engineers, such as project manager, product manger, video designers.
 The cross team work relationship as follows.

 ![](/images/sections/projects/video-rendering-service/2-1.png)